 1. Terengganu does not plan to stop teenagers from getting married, says state exco Mohd Nor Hamzah.

 “Cinta macam di lautan.
 Bila dah berombak susah nak sekat bahkan Rasullah juga berpesan kepada anak muda jika ada keupayaan berkahwin, kerana ia boleh merendahkan pandangannya.” pic.twitter.com/quldSKooJV

 — BFM News (@NewsBFM) March 23, 2022

 However, not all marriages among them last long.
-In fact, a number of 1,290 divorces were recorded last year in the state alone.
-According to him, 685 cases of divorce were caused by irresponsibilities & lack of proper education on Islamic marriage.
+An alarming number of 1,290 divorces were recorded in the last year alone.
+He claims that 685 of these cases were due to misinformation on Islamic marriage.

 Human rights activist and lawyer Meera Samanther said that out of 692 applications for marriage in 2021, 445 of them were teens and 411 were young girls.

 “411 girls lost the right to their education due to this and it is not in the best interest of the child.”